abin-k/RECOMMENDATION_SYSTEM/README.md

 # 2.Recommendation system based on k-means clustering
 Developed a Music recommendation systems based on k-means clustering, an unsupervised clustring methode.
-Here all the other features of song such as Tempo, Energy,Chord, Acousticness, Loudness, Streams etc are considered in training the model
+ Here all the other features of song such as Tempo, Energy,Chord, Acousticness, Loudness, Streams etc are considered in training the model.
+ The predicted song will have these similar features as the referral song

 ![Screenshot (38)](https://user-images.githubusercontent.com/116078614/236272761-c84bbaab-5fc5-4c53-896c-779d37de9e38.png)